PLANNING A WINTER WEDDING

 I’m sat looking out of my office window, it’s raining and the road is strewn with leaves.
 Autumn is definitely upon us.
 Once of a day this would signal the end of the traditional season for weddings and wedding photographers across the country would be downing tools and resting their weary limbs.
-This isn’t necessarily the case anymore as winter weddings are fast becoming as popular as a summer affair.
+This isn’t necessarily the case anymore as winter weddings are now easily as popular as a summer affair.

 There are some distinct advantage of winter weddings.
 The price being the obvious one.
 A lot of venues and many wedding suppliers will offer a significant discount for winter dates, which you know, is always tempting.
 Then there’s the weather.
 You sort of expect it to be rubbish so it’s no big deal if it rains and if you’re lucky enough to get a nice day well then that’s just an added bonus.

 I love photographing winter wedding but they can be a little trickier to plan for so here are my top tips for getting the absolute best from your winter wedding.

 It sounds obvious – but choose your venue carefully.
 It’s no good going for a venue visit on a gorgeous summer day and falling in love with the beautiful floral grounds because they may well not look so great on a soggy afternoon in November.
 Ideally you should visit your venue at around the same time of year as you will be getting married.
 Make sure you look around the whole venue, are there indoor places for photographs if the weather prevents you getting outside?
 A beautiful window could be a lovely spot for a couple’s portraits but not necessarily suitable for family group shots.
 A gazebo in the garden could be perfect for outdoor portraits even if the weather isn’t great.
 Talk to the wedding organiser at the venue and ask what can be done for photographs in bad weather.

 A few of my favourite North West winter wedding venues…

 – Mitton Hall

 – Owen House Wedding Barn